-I didn’t know anything about XWF– only that it was software for examiners who really knows forensics.
+I didn’t know anything about XWF– only that it was software for examiners who really know forensics.
 I also learned there was even a certification for it.
 At around this moment, I decided this was something I eventually wanted to learn.
 So, I bought a book.

 I learned that I had no immediate use for it – I wasn’t the intended audience.
 I didn’t have access to the software, and I wasn’t working in digital forensics – I need both (license and experience with the tool) to start the X-PERT certification process.
 In contrast, pursuing the EnCase Certified Examiner (EnCE) was accessible and attainable with my experience.
 Completing DF120, DF210 and DF310 provided me sufficient coverage of digital forensic fundamentals.
 The X-Ways Forensics Practitioner’s Guide 1E would sit on a shelf for a few more years before I take another peek.

 After I landed a role with a new organization and applied digital forensic concepts full-time, I revisited my interest to learn how to use XWF and tackle the certification.